 Often, a position shift begins with a conversation with that staff person.
 If you have hired a person who is reflective and insightful about the position, that employee could realize that he is not quite right for the job.
 Regular employee reviews have likely revealed some of these weaknesses, and you may have already implemented a training program.

-In your conversation, consider the person's strengths and enthusiasms.
+In your conversation, consider the person’s strengths and enthusiasm.
 Where does your employee see himself going in his job?
 What does he do particularly well?
 You need to have a conversation about strengths and challenges on an ongoing basis with each of your employees, so that you can make sure that each person receives needed training and other support and that each person has a place to grow within a job.

 Consider the Match Between Your Company’s Needs and Your Employee’s Strengths

 Now, step back and look at the company as a whole.
 According to Entrepreneur, “companies are losing talented employees simply because no one is communicating about opportunities and needs.”
 Are there other insurance jobs at your agency that could be a better fit for this person?
 For instance, an individual who struggles to manage the workflow of a front desk but excels at online marketing and web design could become your new marketing guru.
 While you don’t need to create a position for this person, by looking at the convergence points between your company and your employee’s particular strengths, you could find a strong match that would move your company forward.